 Make sure to read my article called Perfect Pressure Cooker Cheesecake Tips & Guide.

 I mixed some mini cookies into the batter and poured two-thirds of it into the Cheesecake Pan and then folded in some more cookies and added the rest of the batter to the pan.

 Some people like to use Grafiti Bands Cross Style as they make it so easy to get pans and bowls in and out of the Pressure Cooker.
 The Grafiti Bands will hold the paper towel in place nicely, as well.

 It is cheap to make and you will find yourself using it all your Pot in Pot cooking.

 Cover the Cheesecake Pan with a paper towel and then place a piece of foil over the top and tuck it around the edges.

 Allow the Cheesecake to cool before removing it from the pan.

 I use this LamsonSharp Chef’s Slotted Turner to remove the cheesecake to a plate.
 It’s super thin and fits easily between the Cheesecake and the base of the pan.
-It is not a good idea to cut the cheesecake on top of the Push Pan base, as it will scratch and sticking will become a problem.
+It is not a good idea to cut the cheesecake on top of the Cheesecake Pan base, as it will scratch and sticking will become a problem.